 This course discusses thermobacteriology as it is applied to food processing.
-With a focus on the methods of process evaluation, special attention will be given to fundamental concepts on which development of the methods is based.
-The course indicates some of the many problems that still exist with regard to further refinement in the art of thermal processing of foods.
+With a focus on the methods of process evaluation, special attention will be given to fundamental concepts on which the development of the methods is based.
+The course indicates some of the many problems that still exist concerning further refinement in the art of thermal processing of foods.

 Upon completion of this course, we expect trainees to:

 To register for this course, please visit our training portal.